Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 For instance, on a higher Biome Blend settings, you don’t get a sharp difference between one Biome and another.
 The transition is rather smoother.

-This setting has a high impact on the Frame rate especially when the Minecraft world has to load as you move around.
+This setting greatly impacts the Frame rate, especially when the Minecraft world has to load as you move around.

 Render Distance

-A setting that perhaps has one of the greatest affect on the performance.
+A setting that perhaps has one of the greatest effects on the performance.

-The render distance settings ranges from 2 Chunks all the way to 32.
+The render distance settings range from 2 Chunks all the way to 32.

 The lower the render distance settings, the smoother your game will run.
 Therefore, if you have a potato PC, set your render distance to as low as possible.